-The completion of this degree qualifies men and women for ordination to the professional ministry of the church.
+The completion of this degree qualifies men and women for ordination to the professional ministry of the church in many denominations.
 The Seminary does not ordain, but it does indicate, by its degree, that its graduates are prepared academically to be examined for ordination by the responsible church authority.